-The BA also contained the USACEs' determination that the proposed action will not adversely affect Essential Fish Habitat for federally managed fish species in Washington waters.
+The BA contained the USACE determination that the proposed action will not adversely affect Essential Fish Habitat (EFH) for federally managed fish species in Washington waters.
+NMFS concluded the action would not adversely affect EFH, thus, consultation under the MSA is not required for this action.